 Tampa Art Museum

 There is nothing more beautiful than attending an event where all you feel is love all around you.
 From the artistic beauty to the creative fashion to people just being who they are inside and out.
-That is what I felt all night from attending the CITY Fashion+Art+Culture event held at the Tampa Art Museum on Friday, October 6th, 2017, a annual fundraiser for the Tampa Art Museum.
+I felt love all night at the CITY Fashion+Art+Culture event held at the Tampa Art Museum on Friday, October 6th, 2017, an annual fundraiser for the Tampa Art Museum.

-Susanne Bartsch brought New York City nightlife of her continued enduring club kids lifestyle filled with glamour, color, art and of course statement making culture.
-During a downturn in the early 1980's she extended her brand with weekly parties in NYC that started re-defining costumes and fashion as one.
+Susanne Bartsch brought New York City nightlife into her endearing club kids lifestyle.
+Filled with glamour, color, art and statement-making culture.
+During a downturn in the early 1980s, she extended her brand with weekly parties in NYC that started re-defining costumes and fashion as one.
 But what was more evident about her is all the amazing comments I heard about her backstage.
-Typically, I am walking in shows and seeing all the work behind the scenes; but this time I was a receiver of all the beauty the show had to offer.
-It was the remarkable comments that some of my model friends had mentioned to me about her demeanor, poise, and professionally.
-It was pleasant to hear of an icon with so much experience and somewhat celebrity status, in my book, the positive vibes that all the models who worked the glamorous fundraiser event.
+Typically, I am walking into the shows and watching all the work behind the scenes; but this time I was a receiver of all the beauty the show had to offer.
+Some of my model friends made remarkable comments about her demeanor, poise, and professionalism.
+It was pleasant to hear of an icon with so much experience and she makes celebrity status in my book.
+There were positive vibes from all the models who worked the glamorous fundraiser event.
 Not only did Susanne and the other emerging designers gave us an experience; they also were some of the most down to earth people with supporting cast and fans.
 The models all came down stairs, centered in the lobby museum space, carefully with garments covering their heads, long dresses, and high heels for both genders.
-The concentration was high, but the mood was staggering fierce.
-As they made it to the floor and made their way around the maze of a runway among the audience, elevated platforms were placed all around for their permanent positions.
-Each designer came down one right after another, which made me spin around every 5 seconds to catch all the designs around me.
+The concentration was high, but the mood was staggering and fierce.
+As they got on the floor and made their way around the maze of a runway through the audience, elevated platforms were placed all around for their permanent positions.
+Each designer came down one right after another.
+I was spinning around every 5 seconds to catch all the designs around me.
 It was quick, but it was purposeful.
-The opportunities after the main event allowed me to get a closer look to each of the designers work and I was mesmerized by the level of creatively for each and every model.
-I was very happy to see my familiar friends from Tribeca Salons enjoy the event after providing dazzling hair and make-up for the event.
+The opportunities after the main event allowed me to get a closer look to each of the designers work.
+I was mesmerized by the level of creativity of each and every model.
+I was very happy to see my familiar friends from Tribeca Salons enjoying the event after providing dazzling hair and make-up.

 Tampa Museum of Art presenting through November 12, 2017: